comp6062/arm64-automatic1111/README.md

 Provides the user with instructions to start or remove the setup.

-Warning:
+!!Warning:
 File Size and Download Times: This script downloads a model file (cyberrealistic_v7.safetensors) which may be several gigabytes in size.
 Depending on your internet connection, the download could take a significant amount of time.
-Ensure you have enough disk space and a stable internet connection before proceeding.
+Ensure you have enough disk space and a stable internet connection before proceeding.!!